-Many may believe AWS is better than Azure for offering the range of services in having many more servers but on a global point of view, it is not an important consideration for all organisations.
+Many may believe AWS is better than Azure for offering the range of services in having many more servers but from a global point of view, it is not an important consideration for all organizations.

 Over the years AWS global-cloud infrastructure services are dominating and now it hits approximately $70 billion last year.
 The market share of AWS is now better than the top public cloud providers.

 The above picture represents the trends between Azure and AWS from the past 5 years.
 The cloud adoption rate of Azure is 85% to that of AWS in the last year but now it is up from 70% last year.

 |Market share||31% share of the global computing market.||